Frankemsinwa/Frankemsinwa/README.md

 # 💫About Me :
-I'm a full-stack MERN developer with five years of proven experience.
+I'm a full-stack PERN and mobile app developer with four years of proven experience.

 ## 🌐Socials